Rbrasil72/Bash_Scripts/readme.md

 This script provides a simple text-based menu system that allows the user to select options and view corresponding information or actions.

 # ops_challenge_class_05.sh
-This script makes a backup of the syslog and wtmp logfiles in zip format into a directory called backup and cleans the originals
+This script makes a backup of the syslog and wtmp logfiles in zip format into a directory called backup and cleans the originals.
+(Must run as root.)